Europe Road Trip: 25 Incredible Routes

 • When: June – September

-Close to Iceland’s capital city of Reykjavik, the Golden Circle is easily the most touristy thing to do in the land of fire and ice, and traditionally the first stop on Iceland’s Ring Road, so it can get very busy, especially in peak season.
+Close to Iceland’s capital city of Reykjavik, the Golden Circle is easily the most touristy thing to do in the land of fire and ice.
+It is traditionally the first stop on Iceland’s Ring Road, so it can get very busy, especially in peak season.

 Located right in Þingvellir (or Thingvellir) National Park, you can walk through the middle of the large area where the North American and Eurasian tectonic plates have been splitting apart over the course of the centuries.
 This is one of the coolest things to do while you’re visiting the Golden Circle.

-Don’t miss the other attractions in the national park where the Continental Divide is located.
+Don’t miss the other attractions in the national park where the continental divide is located.
 It’s home to Iceland’s first Parliament, where chieftains formed the first laws and court proceedings at what is known as the Lögberg, and has lots of trails and beautiful nature to explore if you have the time.
-You can even go snorkeling at Silfra, and see the divide in the tectonic plates underwater!
+You can even go snorkelling at Silfra, and see the divide in the tectonic plates underwater!

-The last stop on the Golden Circle is the Gullfoss waterfall, just one of Iceland’s incredible waterfalls, of which there are 10,000!
-The waterfall, located at the end of the HvĂtá River, is absolutely gigantic and produces beautiful rainbows and light prisms from every angle.
+The last stop on the Golden Circle is the Gullfoss Waterfall, just one of Iceland’s incredible waterfalls, of which there are 10,000!
+The waterfall, located at the end of the Hvítá River, is absolutely gigantic and produces beautiful rainbows and light prisms from every angle.

 There are viewing places galore here.
 A concrete path makes it easy to see the waterfall at various points, though there are clearly marked signs and ropes warning you where you should stop, as it can be very windy and slippery the closer you get to the edge.